Austrian Airlines

 How We Handle Austrian Airlines Differently

 We submit directly to Austrian's claims department in Vienna, citing the specific ECJ precedent that applies.
 Austrian's cooperative approach means most valid claims are paid within 4–6 weeks.
 For rejected claims, we escalate to the Austrian Civil Aviation Authority — their ADR decisions are binding.
-Austrian's compliance rate at ADR stage exceeds 80%.
+Austrian's ADR process is available for escalation.

 02Common Austrian Airlines Disruptions